braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/get_started/the_basics.md

 It’s always important to have a defined goal in mind and Canvas helps you understand how you are performing against KPIs like session engagement, purchases, and custom events.

-Selecting at least one conversion event will give you the ability to understand your campaign performance and also to help you optimize performance within the Canvas as if your Canvas has multiple variants or a control group Braze will use the conversion event to determine the best variation for achieving this goal.
+Selecting at least one [conversion event]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/conversion_events/) will give you the ability to understand how to optimize performance within the Canvas.
+And if your Canvas has multiple variants or a control group, Braze will use the conversion event to determine the best variation for achieving this goal.

-* **Start Session**: I want them coming back and engaging with the app.
+* **Start Session**: I want my users coming back and engaging with the app.
-* **Make Purchase**: I want them to buy.
+* **Make Purchase**: I want my users to buy.
-* **Perform Custom Event**: I want them to perform a specific action that I’m tracking as a custom event.
+* **Perform Custom Event**: I want my users to perform a specific action that I’m tracking as a custom event.
-* **Upgrades App:** I want them to upgrade their app version.
+* **Upgrades App:** I want my users to upgrade their app version.

 ### The "when": Create starting conditions

 > When will a user start this experience?

 Your answer will determine the details of when and how your Canvas is delivered to your customer.
 Users can enter your Canvas in one of two ways: scheduled or action-based triggers.

+{% alert tip %}
+Check out [Time-based functionalities]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/time_based_canvas/) for Canvas for more strategies and answers to common questions.
+{% endalert %}

 Scheduled delivery allows you to send a Canvas immediately to your target audience.
 You can also have it sent regularly, or schedule it for a specific time in the future.
 Action-based Canvases respond to specific customer behaviors as they happen.
 For example, an action-based trigger can include opening an app, making a purchase, interacting with another campaign, or triggering any custom event.
 At the point of the action occurring, you can have the Canvas send to your users.